jawsthegame/phillywaste/README.md

 each polygon is shaded according to its area, with blue being the smallest and red being the largest.

+A live version of this map can be found [here](http://phillywaste.tomfleischer.com).

 ## Problems
 * Privately owned bins such as those on college campuses, are not included. (you'll notice the glaring "red" area in University City)